[NOTE: I recently did a relaunch and a rebrand which you can read all about here.]

 The success of your blog will depend a lot on your content.
 People want to read quality content.
 You can have a beautiful website but none of it matters if no one cares about what you’re saying.
 So find your passion and figure out why people should care.
 Do you love makeup and beauty and can recreate amazing makeup looks?
 Or do you have an unhealthy obsession with video games and know all of the ins and outs of the newest game?
 Find what you love talking about and it will help make the rest of the process a lot easier.

-The most difficult part of starting a blog, I find, is actually figuring out how to create a blog representative of you.
-When someone goes onto your blog they should know who you are and what you are all about.
+The most difficult part of starting a blog is actually figuring out how to create a blog representative of you.
+When someone goes to your blog they should know who you are and what you are all about.
 Now be careful.
 Your brand isn’t just what you’re trying to “sell” but it’s also your personality.
 Your blog needs to represent that.
-Are you a happy go lucky kid who loves music? or are you rather a math nerd who’s also a little bit awkward and shy?
+Are you happy go lucky listening to music nonstop? or are you rather a math nerd who’s also a little bit awkward and shy?
 Or maybe you’re really athletic but also love musical theater because you’re just a big softie.

-Your content will help bring people to your blog but your personality will be why they keep returning.
-So make sure your blog is wholeheartedly 100% you.
+Your content will bring people to your blog but your personality is why they will stay So make sure your blog is wholeheartedly 100% you.

 First, you need to choose your website builder.
 There’s a lot out there so do your research.
 My go to is and will always be WordPress.
-I absolutely love WordPress because it has a lot of functions.
-I find that website builders like Weebly or Wix are quite standard and ordinary.
+I absolutely love WordPress because it has so many functions.
+Website builders like Weebly or Wix are standard and ordinary.
 You can’t really update it and change it over time which can get to be frustrating.
 I’ve never used Squarespace so I can’t speak to that website builder.

-If you’re just starting out, I will admit that WordPress may be kind of overwhelming.
+If you’re just starting out, WordPress may be kind of overwhelming.
 Here’s a great breakdown of each of the main website builders to help you make your decision.
-But in my opinion, go WordPress.
+In my opinion, go with WordPress.
 You’ll have more control over your site which you will want over time.
-Believe me.